Don’t get tripped up by complicated words when it comes to home credit. Read our clear explanations of the main terms.

 We don’t believe in confusing or overwhelming people when it comes to taking out one of our loans.
 So think of this mini-dictionary and our full Doorstep Loans guide, as our way of making life that little bit simpler.

-In terms of a Provident loan, an Agent is the person who a borrower completes their loan application with, receives their money from, and pays it back to.
+An Agent is the person who a borrower completes their loan application with, receives their money from, and pays it back to.
 They’re also the first port of call if a customer has any issues, questions, or concerns about their loan.

 Fixed Sum Loan Agreement